jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_alarmlog.md

 Acknowledged by | The user who acknowledged the alarm.
 Acknowledgment Comment | The comment entered by the user when they acknowledged the alarm.

-{% include tip.html content="The alarm log is a Spotlight grid which may be saved to a file or the clipboard.
+{% include tip.html content="The Alarm log is a Spotlight grid which may be saved to a file or the clipboard.
 To show / hide columns on the grid, right-click the grid headings and select **Organize Columns**.
 See also [Spotlight grids][enterprise_display_grids]." %}

-## Filter the alarm log
+## Filter the Alarm log
 {% include imageClient.html file="tb_action_changefilter.png" alt="Filter" %}
 Filter the Alarm log from the Filter ribbon group.